ajayyy/SponsorBlock/README.md

 # Building

+Rename `config.json.example` to `config.json` and adjust configuration as desired.

 There are also other build scripts available.
 Install `npm`, then run `npm install` in the repository to install dependencies.

 Run `npm run build` to generate a Chrome extension.